Kinetic Initial Conditions for Inflation: Kinetic dominance in action

 whose shape is detailed in \Fref{fig:figure_ospot}.

-To show explicitly that this is the only finite solution in this case, we consider a perturbed solution $y(\psi) = f(\psi)+\delta(\psi)$.
-From the uniqueness theorem (Appendix~\ref{sec:uniqueness_theorem}) if $\delta$ is initially positive(negative), then it is positive(negative) for all $\psi$.
-From the master equation \eref{eqn:master_eq} one may show that the perturbed solution satisfies:
+To show explicitly that this is the only finite solution in this case, we consider a perturbed solution \(y(\psi) = f(\psi)+\delta(\psi)\).
+From the uniqueness theorem (Appendix~\ref{sec:uniqueness_theorem}) if \(\delta\) is initially positive (negative), then it is positive (negative) for all \(\psi\).
+From the master equation~\eqref{eqn:master_eq} one may show that the perturbed solution satisfies:

-where $\fm = \log(1/\sqrt{1-(a-b)^2})$.
+where \(\fm = \log(1/\sqrt{1-{(a-b)}^2})\).
 Substituting this in, one finds:

-One can see that if $\delta>0$, then the right hand side is strictly greater than some number greater than zero, hence $\delta$ grows without bound, and any solution greater than $f$ initially diverges.
+One can see that if \(\delta>0\), then the right hand side is strictly greater than some number greater than zero, hence \(\delta\) grows without bound, and any solution greater than \(f\) initially diverges.